List of countries by energy consumption per capita

 This is a list of countries by total energy consumption per capita.
 This is not the consumption of end-users but all energy needed as input to produce fuel and electricity for end-users.
 It is known as total primary energy supply (TPES), a term used to indicate the sum of production and imports subtracting exports and storage changes (see also Worldwide energy supply).

 Numbers are from The World Bank - World Development Indicators.

-The data are given in kilograms of oil equivalent per year, and gigajoules per year, and in watts, as average equivalent power.
+The data is given in kilograms of oil equivalent per year, and gigajoules per year, and in watts, as average equivalent power.